prideout/nile/docs/index.md

 this behavior is shielded from users.

 Nile also defines a **Canvas** object for creating simple vector drawings.
-You can use this to fill a region with color or draw lines.
+You can use this to fill a region with color, or to draw Bézier curves.

 ## Examples